-Animal Crossing New Horizons keeps with the series traditions in that it’s all about the passage of real-world time – but the impatient can time travel as a cheat, if you’re so inclined.
+Animal Crossing: New Horizons is in keeping with long-held series traditions in that it’s all about the passage of real-world time – but the impatient islanders can time travel as a cheat, if you’re so inclined.
 Maybe you missed your bestie’s birthday, forgot about a special event, or just didn’t have time to play for a week.
 Here’s what can happen if you choose to time travel in Animal Crossing: New Horizons too.

 The world of Animal Crossing has always been built around the idea that it runs in real-time, right alongside the real world.
 There’s no sped-up video game day-to-night cycles here – a minute in the real world is a minute in Animal Crossing, too.
 A day, likewise.
 Characters have birthdays to celebrate on certain dates, and the game’s wide selection of wildlife detailed on our fish list and bug list change – so in a few days at the end of the March a bunch of fish and bugs will disappear until later in the year.

 There is a way around this, however – you can time travel, but it comes at a cost.
 Time Travel isn’t built into Animal Crossing New Horizons – it requires manipulating the game and technically counts as cheating.
 No TARDIS or DeLorean required.